Why choose a personal loan instead of a credit card?

 If you are looking for a small cash loan between $500 and $10,000, you basically have two options; either choose a personal loan or opt for a credit card.

 At Fair Go Finance we recommend a personal loan every time.
 Why?
-Here are 5 convincing reasons!
+Here are 5 convincing reasons.

-1. Personal Loans have an end date and are simple to understand.
+1. Personal loans have an end date and are simple to understand

-2. Credit Cards are confusing!
+2. Credit cards are confusing

-3. A Fair Go Finance personal loan customer can receive great benefits.
+3. A Fair Go Finance personal loan customer can receive great benefits

-4. Credit Cards can get stolen.
+4. Credit cards get stolen

-So if you need a small loan, opting for a personal loan not only keeps you on track with regular payments, but it just can’t get stolen!
+So if you need a small loan, opting for a personal loan not only keeps you on track with regular payments, but it just can’t get stolen.

-5. Credit Cards can get out of hand.
-Watch out for Cash Advances.
+5. Credit cards can get out of hand – watch out for cash advances

 By deciding to take “cash” out of your credit card (a cash advance) you not only pay interest on it straight away but you also may get charged a fee for the privilege.
-Suddenly, the interest and fees can start mounting up and before you know it, even the minimum balance can become hard to make.
+Suddenly, the interest and fees can start mounting up and before you know it, even the minimum balance can become hard to pay.

-If your credit card repayments aren’t met, your credit report will be updated indicating you’ve not paid it on time, giving you “bad credit”.
+If your credit card repayments aren’t met, your credit report will be updated indicating you’ve not paid it on time, ultimately giving you “bad credit”.

 Personal loans are designed so you get a lump sum payment into your bank account, and from that point on, you cannot draw any more but simply need to make regular set payments until the loan is paid off.